yashotari/News-Articles-Summarizer-App/README.md

 # News Article Summarizer Web-App

 ## Overview
 The News Article Summarizer and Categorizer is a project aimed at addressing the information overload experienced by users in today's fast-paced world.
-This project provides a streamlined platform for accessing and summarizing news articles across five main domains: India, World, Business, Technology, and Sports.
-Additionally, it offers the functionality to convert summarized news articles into audio format, enhancing accessibility and convenience for users who prefer auditory consumption of information.
+This project provides a streamlined platform for accessing and summarizing news articles across five main domains: India, World, Business, Technology, Sports  and Company News.
+Additionally, it offers the functionality to convert summarized news articles into audio format for better accessibility, including Hindi audio summaries for Company News.
 ## Features and working
 - **News article scraping**: Collects news articles from [Times of India website](https://timesofindia.indiatimes.com/) across various domains.
 - **Text Summarization**: Provides concise summaries of news articles using advanced NLP techniques.